electro-creative-workshop/weather-api-test/README.md

 ![Image of Weather App](https://github.com/electro-creative-workshop/weather-api-test/blob/master/screenshot.png)

 ## The functionality must include:
-   - Current day’s forecast as mocked up (but using live data).
+   - Current day’s forecast as mocked up (but using live data), showing hour, temp, and associated icon.
    - Responsive layout that collapses to a single column view in narrow viewports (make the hour items 100% wide).
    - Make any design or functional improvements you'd like.
 Write about these modifications in a comment in the HTML section.
    - Accessible markup and SCSS syntax (no CSS frameworks).